 The current guidance on paddling activity in England.
 Plus, latest guidance on the rules on what you can and cannot do from Monday 17 May as the roadmap moves into Step 3.

 Following the recent Coronavirus (Covid-19) government announcement regarding new guidance for the national lockdown in England, British Canoeing has received confirmation that paddling for exercise on the waterways is permitted.

 The government has issued new guidance for the national lockdown in England, which comes into force on Tuesday 5 January.

-British Canoeing has today issued new guidelines to support the immediate return of canoe polo.
+British Canoeing has updated guidelines to support the resumption of canoe polo.

 Following the government’s announcement that all areas of England will return to a tiered system of coronavirus (Covid-19) restrictions, British Canoeing has revised its paddling guidance for England.

 Due to the changes of Government guidance coming into force from 2 December, British Canoeing Awarding Body can provide further advice to Providers delivering qualifications and awards.

 Following the recent Coronavirus (Covid-19) government announcement regarding new lockdown measures, British Canoeing has today received confirmation that recreational paddling and exercise on the waterways is permitted.

 Following the latest announcements by the government in relation to a second lockdown, British Canoeing will be closing its main office tomorrow (Thursday 5 November) with staff working at home.